-Even so, seeing the contrast as it stands reveals patterns running through the field of logic, and it suggests new questions of a conceptual and technical nature.
+Also, the contrast is not mathematically defined, and it leaves room for variants and it admits borderline cases.
+This would be a serious concern if we wanted precise classification and taxonomy, or algorithms turning implicit systems into explicit ones and vice versa.
+But to us, this slack just means that the contrast leaves room for creativity.
+Even in its current formulation, it reveals patterns running through the field of logic, and it suggests new questions of a conceptual and technical nature.
 We have shown this in concrete instances of system design and in translations between systems.
 So, awareness of our contrast means new interesting work to be done, and more generally, we see it as a force toward a better understanding of the coherence of logic, in systems and in working habits.
-But also, and perhaps more importantly, we have pointed out in several illustrations (dynamic semantics, logical pluralism, Quinean revision in logic, truth maker semantics) that awareness of the contrast has serious philosophical consequences, since it undercuts sweeping ideological views that are tacitly based on taking one stance while ignoring the other.
+But also, and perhaps more importantly, we have pointed out in several illustrations (dynamic semantics, logical pluralism, Quinean revision in logic, truth maker semantics) that awareness of the contrast has serious philosophical consequences, since it undercuts sweeping ideological views that are tacitly based on taking just one design option while ignoring others.

 Acknowledgment This paper is based on lectures at the Hans Kamp 70 conference in Stuttgart 2010, Advances in Modal Logic, Copenhagen 2012, the Heyting Conference, Amsterdam 2013, the FEW Workshop on Formal Epistemology, Seattle 2017, as well as seminar presentations in Amsterdam, Beijing, New York, and Stanford.
-I thank members of the various audiences for their feedback, and in particular, the two referees of this paper, as well as Wesley Holliday and Thomas Icard.
+I thank members of these audiences for their feedback, as well as the referees of this paper, and Wesley Holliday, Thomas Icard, Steve Kuhn and Sonja Smets.